-Being able to predict the performance of your hire is key to boosting long-term productivity and is where an assessment that can measure Mechanical Reasoning Ability (one of four specific abilities measured by recruiters) can provide real insight, as well as cost savings and a positive impact on revenue.
+Being able to predict the performance of your hire is key to boosting long-term productivity and is where an assessment that can measure Mechanical Reasoning Comprehension and Ability (one of four specific abilities measured by recruiters) can provide real insight, as well as cost savings and a positive impact on revenue.

 Mechanical Reasoning Ability is required in a number of job roles and is defined as the ability to apply basic mechanical and physical principles to solve problems.
 Such tests are typically used in the recruitment of highly manual or technical roles, particularly in fields such as engineering, airlines, the emergency services and skilled trades.
 Any career that requires the employee to use, maintain or repair heavy machinery in some manner could use a mechanical aptitude test as part of the hiring process.

 Given that research has shown that “It takes more than 2 months to fill positions for skilled production workers, and more than 4 months for engineers, researchers, and scientists.”
 (Deloitte, Oct 2018).
 Ensuring that you can select the right candidates for your manufacturing roles is important.
 Furthermore, organisations are starting to turn their attention to a future that is based on humans over technology and review how they can upskill their staff and change the perception of the industry.
 With technology set to improve processes, recruiters need tools that can help select individuals who can adapt to change, apply problem solving and mechanical aptitude in order to keep pace with the future.